MaX-Lo/Amazon-Order-History/README.md

 # Amazon Order History Web Scraper
 Uses Selenium to simulate login and going through all the users orders.
 Saves the received data in a json file for later evaluation.

+Currently only works for the german version of Amazon (amazon.de).
+For amazon.com users there is already a built in feature to export your data to a csv file.

 # usage